A walk along the famous Rota Vicentina or The Way of St. Vincent in Southwestern Portugal

 Day 2: Santiago do Cacém - Vale Seco

 Your walk along a stage of the Historical Way through the hills between Santiago do Cacém and Vale Seco begins.
-Your accommodation for the night is in the converted mill buildings of the 19th century twin windmills, Moinhos do Paneiros, directly on the trail.
+Your accommodation for the night is in the converted mill buildings of the 19th century twin windmills, Moinhos do Paneiros, directly on the trail, where you can enjoy a dip in the swimming pool after your walk.

 Day 3: Vale Seco - Cercal do Alentejo